Bauhaus Dessau

 Is photography allowed?

-Generally, photography is permitted, but be sure to check for specific restrictions in exhibition areas.
+Photography is generally permitted, but be aware of any specific restrictions in exhibition areas.

 Are there guided tours?

-Yes, guided tours are available and can provide in-depth insights into the history and significance of the Bauhaus movement.
+Yes, guided tours are available and can enhance your understanding of the site’s history and significance.

 What’s the best time to visit?